 I removed the mask with lukewarm water.
-Just a small amount was enough since I made very thick mask this time so it was sort of falling off in this big clay piles and dissolving in water.
-Removing took several minutes cuz even though I was wearing headband I still managed to get some on my hair.
+Just a small amount was enough since I made a very thick mask this time so it was sort of falling off in these big clay piles and dissolving in water.
+Removing took several minutes cuz even though I was wearing a headband I still managed to get some on my hair.

 When I washed it off my face felt so smooth and cleaned like never before.

 It didn’t feel dry as I was expecting it to be.
 My skin was reddish but it was no more oily and I might be just projecting it but I felt like it looked much better after just one use.